HardisonCo/.github/international/guinea-bissau/gw-health/hms-edu/index.md

 ## Integration Points

-This document outlines how HMS-EDU is integrated with gw_Health systems in Guinea-Bissau.
+This document outlines how HMS-EDU is integrated with gw-health systems in Guinea-Bissau.